TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-09_pipeline_template_base_design.md

 ## Executive Summary

-This document outlines the design for a new abstract base template class that will serve as the foundation for all pipeline templates.
+This document outlines the design for a new template base class that will serve as the foundation for all pipeline templates.
 This class will provide a consistent structure, enforce best practices, and implement common functionality, making it easier to create and maintain pipeline templates.
-The abstract base class will be the cornerstone of the Pipeline Template Modernization Plan, providing a solid foundation for all pipeline templates to build upon.
+The pipeline template base class will be the cornerstone of the Pipeline Template Modernization Plan, providing a solid foundation for all pipeline templates to build upon.

 ## Design Goals